lukso-network/docs/docs/networks/mainnet/running-a-node.md

 :::

-## Starting a node
+## Starting a Node

-To start your clients and contribute to the blockchain network you have 3 options:
+To start your clients and contribute to the blockchain network, you have 3 options:

 - **Install the LUKSO CLI**: The [LUKSO CLI](https://github.com/lukso-network/tools-lukso-cli) is a command line tool to install, manage and set up nodes and validators of different clients for the LUKSO blockchain.
-It provides simple and unified commands to interact your node and runs natively on your operating system.
+It provides simple and unified commands to interact with your node and runs natively on your operating system.
 We recommend this as default for anyone beginning to get into the topic of running a node himself.
 - **Use Docker Compose**: The official [Docker Containers](https://github.com/lukso-network/network-docker-containers) can make it easy for you if you're already experienced with the Docker ecosystem.
 Different configurations can be started in the blink of an eye and work in encapsulated containers.
-This makes it especially useful if you want to run multiple networks on your node at once.
+The versatility makes it especially useful if you want to run multiple networks on your node at once.
 The repository features extended documentation.
 By default, the Docker setup will run as a validator.
 - **Configure a LUKSO Compatible Client**: You are in no way limited to the tools we provide for easy onboarding.
-If you are an pro user, you can download and run the Erigon, Geth, Lighthouse, or Prysm clients in your preferred setup.
-You can either [download](https://deposit.mainnet.lukso.network/) or [generate](https://github.com/lukso-network/tools-lodestar-genesis-ssz-generator/blob/spike/pos-from-the-start/packages/beacon-node/test/utils/README.md) the genesis files of the LUKSO networkand configure your clients manually.
+If you are a pro user, you can download and run the Erigon, Geth, Lighthouse, or Prysm clients in your preferred setup.
+You can either [download](https://deposit.mainnet.lukso.network/) or [generate](https://github.com/lukso-network/tools-lodestar-genesis-ssz-generator/blob/spike/pos-from-the-start/packages/beacon-node/test/utils/README.md) the genesis files of the LUKSO network and configure your clients manually.
 Please refer to the respective [clients installation instructions](https://github.com/lukso-network/network-configs#binary-applications) and use the LUKSO [network configuration](https://github.com/lukso-network/network-configs/) repository to start your node.

 ### LUKSO CLI Node Setup

 You can use the [LUKSO CLI](https://github.com/lukso-network/tools-lukso-cli) to prepare and run your LUKSO mainnet node.
-You can check out the official [LUKSO CLI Documentation](https://github.com/lukso-network/tools-lukso-cli/) with further information.
-It is in no way limiting yourself with running any of the supported clients, as all configurations and flags can be passed down.
+For further information, you can check out the official [LUKSO CLI Documentation](https://github.com/lukso-network/tools-lukso-cli/).
+It is not limiting yourself to running any supported clients, as all configurations and flags can be passed down.
 The guide will give you a brief introduction.

-#### Install the LUKSO Command Line Interface.
+#### Install the LUKSO CLI

-This will install the `lukso` command globally on your node machine.
+First, install the `lukso` command globally on your node machine.

 ```bash
 $ curl https://install.lukso.network | sh
 ```

-#### Create a working folder.
+#### Create a Working Directory

 Next, create a working directory for your node's data and move into it.
-This is where everything regarding your blockchain node will be stored.
+The directory is where everything regarding your blockchain node will be stored.
 Make sure to choose a proper name for your node folder.
-If you plan on running a validator later, this folder will also contain your validator key files, by default.
+If you plan on running a validator later, this folder will also contain your validator key files by default.

 ```bash
 $ mkdir myLUKSOnode && cd myLUKSOnode